July Fourth holiday marked by shootings in several cities and a fireworks-related death

 Indianapolis Metropolitan Police Chief Chris Bailey told reporters early Saturday morning that the mayhem was "completely unacceptable and unnecessary" and that parents and guardians needed to better control their children.

-“Hundreds of unsupervised kids down here,” he said, while speaking in the city's downtown area.
+“Hundreds of unsupervised kids down here,” he said, while speaking in the city's downtown.
 “I don’t know how many times I had to say it: We are not your children’s keepers.
 You are!
 And parents and guardians have got to step up.
 A kid is dead tonight.”

-Mass shootings were reported in other cities, including Philadelphia and Chicago and Brockton, Mass., where six people were hospitalized following an early morning fight on Saturday.
+Mass shootings were reported in other cities, including Philadelphia and Chicago and Brockton, Massachusetts, where six people were hospitalized following an early morning fight on Saturday.

 Violence and shootings often surge in the summer months, especially around the Fourth of July, historically one of the deadliest days of the year in the U.S.